Michael Edmonds is a writer and public historian living in Madison, Wisconsin.

 Books (click cover image for more information)

-Michael joined the staff of the Wisconsin Historical Society in 1982 and has taught part-time at the University of Wisconsin-Madison since 1986.
+Michael joined the staff of the Wisconsin Historical Society in 1982 and retired at the end of 2018.
+He has also taught part-time at the University of Wisconsin-Madison since 1986.
 He holds degrees from Harvard University (BA 1976) and Simmons College (MS 1981).
 At the Wisconsin Historical Society he led the teams that digitized and put online hundreds of thousands of rare books, manuscripts, photographs, maps, and other historical documents.
-He currently oversees the Society’s education, publishing, and outreach programs.
+Between 2015 and 2019 he oversaw the Society’s education, publishing, and outreach programs.

 Selected Articles and Essays (more information)